Love is in the air…

 5. Chocolate covered macadamia nuts

-Macadamia nuts come from trees indigenous to Madagascar and Australia but are now also found in Hawaii and California.
-The nuts, which are sold commercially and available in most grocery stores, can result in poisoning in dogs if ingested.
+Threat to pets: Macadamia nuts can result in poisoning in dogs if ingested.
 This type of poisoning hasn’t been reported in cats.

 Signs: Within three to six hours, dogs exhibit lethargy, vomiting, and hyperthermia.
-Within six to 12 hours, hind limb weakness, hind end weakness, and tremors occur.
-Additionally, there may be signs of abdominal pain, lameness, joint stiffness, and pale mucous membranes.
+Within six to 12 hours, hind limb weakness and tremors occur.

 Treatment: Appropriate decontamination should be performed if the dog ingested more than 1 g/kg of nuts.
-As there’s no antidote, supportive measures such as in-hospital monitoring, IV fluids, and anti-vomiting medications may be necessary.
+Supportive measures such as in-hospital monitoring and IV fluids may be necessary.

 Prognosis: Good.
 Recovery generally occurs within 24 to 48 hours.